What is an ETF?

 Do ETFs pay dividends?

 The dividends or interests that an ETF collects in relation to the shares/bonds included in its assets (as well as the proceeds from the re-investment of these) may be re-distributed periodically to the investors or permanently capitalized in the assets of the ETF.
 In both cases, the beneficiary is only the investor.
-Go to ETFs dividend section.

 Where can I find ETFs prices?

-Are ETF subject to insolvency risks?
+Are ETF subject to insolvency risk?

 The ETFs listed on ETFplus are, depending on the instrument, Mutual Investment Funds or Sicav (UCITS).
 It is a known fact that UCITS have segregated assets with respect to those of the companies, which take care of their creation, management, administration and marketing activities.
 Therefore, ETFs are not subject to the insolvency risk in the event of default of the above-mentioned companies.